ybrid/player-sdk-java/README.md

 # player-sdk-java
 Player wrapper SDK written in Java

+## Important Note

+For reasons of the experimental status of the Ybrid® "v2" protocol it has been disabled by default.

 ## Maven Integration

 In order to use 'player-sdk-java' in your project, you need to add the following 'repository' to the 'repositories' section of your project's pom: